Achieving Zero Constraint Violation for Constrained Reinforcement Learning via Conservative Natural Policy Gradient Primal-Dual Algorithm: Convergence of SGD Procedure

 In order to show that the SGD procedure converges to the exact NPG update direction, we need the following lemma. \begin{lemma} For any NPG update iteration $k$, the exact NPG update direction $\omega_*^k$ is bounded.
 Formally,

 \end{lemma} \begin{proof} Recall that $\omega_*^k$ is the NPG update direction for iteration $k$.
 Thus, by definition of NPG algorithm, we have

 where the step (a) is true due to the property of matrix norm.
 Step (b) holds by Assumption \ref{ass_pd} and the triangle inequality.
-Step (c) holds by Lemma \ref{lem_grad_bound}.
-The last step holds by Assumption \ref{ass_bound_lambda}. \end{proof} \begin{lemma} In the SGD procedure, setting the learning rate $\alpha=\frac{1}{4G^2}$, for any NPG update iteration $k$, we have
+Step (c) holds by Lemma \ref{lem_grad_bound}. \end{proof} \begin{lemma} In the SGD procedure, setting the learning rate $\alpha=\frac{1}{4G^2}$, for any NPG update iteration $k$, we have

 If we take the number of samples as $N=\ccalO(\frac{I^2\Lambda^2}{(1-\gamma)^4\epsilon})$, then

 \end{lemma} \begin{proof} From the definition of the NPG update direction, we have

 which is also the minimizer of the compatible function approximation error